 Finding a way to articulate my excitement, in a way that made sense to my parents, felt impossible.
 In some ways my father, like me, had different interests from most of the people we knew.
 He was a former college Marxist who read Time magazine, wasn’t interested in Carnival carousing, and played basketball, not soccer.
 He was the reason we would even go to the Barnes & Noble in the first place.
 But when I tried to talk to him about Amy Fisher, he deemed the interest “antisocial.”

 “That’s not culture,” he explained one day, as we drove to the airport.
 He pointed outside the car window, at one of the donkey-driven carts piled with plantains that often dotted the sides of the highway.
 “That is the real art.”
 He seemed to be telling me to focus on my surroundings, channeling our national literary hero Gabriel García Márquez.
-I found his answers hopelessly tone-deaf, and it made me feel distant from him and from my own home, where rejecting García Márquez's magical realism was almost as unthinkable as not enjoying soccer; it meant you weren’t properly Barranquillero.
+I found his answers hopelessly clueless, and it made me feel distant from him and from my own home, where rejecting García Márquez's magical realism was almost as unthinkable as not enjoying soccer; it meant you weren’t properly Barranquillero.
 But I just couldn’t see what was so magical about Marquez’s stories, set in rural pueblos where the women were chatty grandmothers, not teenage call girls with movie deals.

 The only time I remember my strange fascination with Amy intersecting with something my classmates actually cared about was, oddly enough, in the movie Addams Family Values — which my friends and I loved and spouted lines from constantly.
 In one scene, the Addams kids exchange “schizos and serial killer” trading cards, and an Amy Fisher card comes up for trade.
 There is a quick shot of Amy in all her wild-haired glory, and Pugsley Addams says her name with a suggestive, mischievous inflection.
 It evoked, for me, the sense of excitement and possibility I felt when I first encountered Lethal Lolita on a bookshelf.
 In retrospect, I can see that the tiny moment resonated as my own form of magical realism: kids in the upside-down Addams Family world, bonding over a shared interest in Amy Fisher’s stardom and all that it symbolized.

-It wasn’t until the summer of 1996, the year I would finally turn into a teenager, that things with Amy reached a kind of impasse.
+It wasn’t until the summer I would finally turn into a teenager that things with Amy reached a kind of impasse.
 We were on a family trip to Fort Lauderdale, and drove, as usual, from our beach resort to a nearby Borders bookstore.
 I was somewhat confused to find Amy on the cover of her own new tell-all, Amy Fisher: My Story.
 In all the other pictures of Amy she is somehow ashamed, enthralled, or scared; her hair often covers her face.
 This was a very different presentation of her: an unabashed glam shot, taken, as she mentions in the book, in her “scary” prison.

 Back at the hotel, I dove right in.
 In the book, Amy responds to the media stories about her; she takes issue with The Amy Fisher Story’s depiction of her as a spoiled brat looking for love in the wrong places, and offers a different interpretation of her motives.
 It turns out that what looked like a normal childhood from the outside actually included a sexual assault, by a handyman at her house, when she was 12 years old.
 But even before that, she had been molested by someone the book calls a “family friend” from the time she was 3.
 (Years later, after Amy apologized to Mary Jo Buttafuoco, who advocated for her early release, Mary Jo claimed that Amy admitted she was referring to her father — who, in turn, denied it.)